YarinGaida/tabular-data-benchmarks/README.md

-# 📊 Machine Learning in Tabular Data: Benchmarks & Algorithms
+# 📊 Machine Learning in Tabular Data

 A curated hub of modern tabular datasets, benchmark suites, and educational notebooks focusing on real-world machine learning challenges.